Hayleymol/LearnLowerBody/README.md

 ### How to train & How to play trained model

 #### Prerequisites
 1) Recommend creating virtual environment
 2) Download Unity ML Agents version higher than 1.8.0 [ML-Agents](https://github.com/Unity-Technologies/ml-agents)
 3) Unity Version Higher than 2020.2.7 (Highly possible that lower version will work though)

 #### Sample Data
 We used only one data to train(m_LocomotionFlat01_000_local.csv) since it includes variety of movement including sudden turn, run and walk,

 #### Training
+1) Open Unity scene and build the project with the number of environment that you want.
+2) Once build, put Animation folder in WalkMe folder
+3) navigate to where ML agent is located and run the following command

 #### Some details